NJShore Guide

 Old Barney and Authentic LBI

-Northern tip of LBI, home to the iconic 172-foot lighthouse.
-Widest beaches on the island, Viking Village fishing fleet, and a quiet, authentic shore town atmosphere.
+Northern tip of LBI, home to the 172-foot Barnegat Lighthouse.
+Widest beaches on the island, the Viking Village fishing fleet, and a relaxed vibe.

 Barnegat LighthouseViking VillageWidest beachesState park